guardian/frontend/docs/embeds.md

 ## Basics

-Embeds MUST provide an URL over HTTP or code fragment
+Embeds MUST provide an URLor code fragment that calls an iframe to reference the application that needs embeding.

+Explicitly, the embed code is not 500 lines of HTML and CSS pasted in to the CMS as per Code Objects in R2.

 TODO? - Embeds SHOULD work over HTTPS.